Incident Management

 5. Both the Engineering Communications Lead and CSM should remain in the Zoom with the customers for the full time required for the incident.
 To avoid loss of context, neither should “jump” back and forth from the internal incident Zoom and the customer interaction Zoom.

 In some scenarios it may be necessary for most all participants of an incident (including the EOC, other developers, etc.) to work directly with a customer.
-In this case, the customer interaction Zoom shall be used, NOT the main GitLab Incident Zoom.
-This will allow for the conversation (as well as text chat) while still supporting the ability for primary responders to quickly resume internal communications in the main Incident Zoom.
-Since the main incident Zoom may be used for multiple incidents it will also prevent the risk of confidential data leakage and prevent the inefficiency of having to frequently announce that there are customers in the main incident zoom each time the call membership changes.
+In this case, the customer interaction Zoom shall be used, NOT the Incident Zoom.
+This will allow for the conversation (as well as text chat) while still supporting the ability for primary responders to quickly resume internal communications in the Incident Zoom.

 Corrective Actions